opencode-md/opencode-md/README.md

 - published on any [acceptable Git Repository Services](https://opencodemd.wordpress.com/about/git-repository-services/), and
 - trusted developers that have extended community,
-- provided regular updates of its Solutions during the last 1,5 years.
+- provided regular updates of its Solutions during the last 1 year.

 <h4>2)  Solutions submitted be developers to opencode.md and passed verification procedure,</h4>
 it is provided, that this resource will bring together all open software solutions that: